VRSP or group RRSP: Which pension plan is right for your business?

 Elsewhere in Canada: Each Canadian province has its own legislation on group savings plans.
 Other provinces and territories have what are called pooled registered pension plans (PRPPs), which are similar to VRSPs.

-Please note: Businesses “under federal jurisdiction” generally include those in navigation, banking, transportation or telecommunications as well as any business in the three Canadian territories (Yukon, Nunavut, Northwest Territories).
+If your business is under federal jurisdiction in Quebec, you will not have the option of providing a VRSP to your employees.
+Businesses “under federal jurisdiction” generally include those in navigation, banking, transportation or telecommunications as well as any business in the three Canadian territories (Yukon, Nunavut, Northwest Territories).

 If your company is located in a province other than Quebec, learn more about pooled registered pension plans (PRPPs) by visiting the federal government website.